daniel-molina/visualequation/README.md

 # visualequation

 Visualequation creates equations visually, in a WYSIWYG (What You See Is What You Get) style.
-By the moment, they can be exported to transparent png (CTRL+s).
-Probably it will be extended to other formats.
+By the moment, they can be exported to PNG, EPS, PDF and SVG.
+PNG and SVG does not have background.
+If you want it you can put a white (or whatever color) background to the whole equation in the editor before saving.

 ## Requirements
 By the moment it has only been tested on GNU/Linux.
 But it would be interesting to have installation instructions for the dependencies on other operative systems.

 To run the program successfully, you need:

+* python2
 * pygame
+* LaTeX
-* LaTeX (maybe you need to install separately some packages).
-The command used is
+ * Maybe you need to install separately some extra AMS LaTeX packages.
-  * latex
-* Tk
+* Tkinter
 * dvipng
 * pdf2svg
-* python2

 To install everything needed in Debian/Ubuntu or derivatives, it should be enough: